Sustainable Gaps

 04 | Closeout

-What proof moved the work from done in the field to done in the business?
+What moved the work from done in the field to done in the business?

 Consultation output